backstrap/di-decorator-js/README.md

 # Effortless Dependency Injection for Javascript

+### ***-- New!! --***

+### Constructor-less Dependency Injection!

+Now you can extend your service classes from the AutoInject class and skip defining the constructors!
+The AutoInject constructor assumes that any passed constructor args are (injectable) objects, and attaches them all as properties of the object being created.
+Each property is automatically named based on the classname of the object being attached.
+This gives you a standard naming convention for accessing the injected services, and a cleaner implementation, since you don't have to write a boilerplate constructor to handle them.
+If you don't want this behavior, then simply declare your class as usual without extending from AutoInject.
+But why would you want to do that?!

 ### Introduction

-####
-A dead-simple Dependency Injection container for javascript, using Babel 7 decorators.
+Effortless-DI is a dead-simple Dependency Injection container for javascript, using Babel 7 decorators.
-(Should also work on older versions of Babel.)
+(It should also work on older versions of Babel with the legacy decorator plugin, if that's what you're using.)

-This package provides a very simple, performant decorator-based DI/IoC solution for doing constructor injection.
+This package provides a very simple, efficient, decorator-based DI/IoC solution for doing constructor injection.
 You simply declare each of your service classes to be "injectable" using the class decorator function `@injectable()`.